No sentimentality as Abramovich fires Chelsea great Lampard - WHIZ News

 After just 18 months in charge, and five losses in the last eight English Premier League games, the novice coach was fired on Monday.

-It was the 14th change of managers in 18 years with Abramovich at the helm, and former Borussia Dortmund and Paris Saint-Germain coach Thomas Tuchel has been lined up to replace Lampard.
+It was the 14th change of managers in 18 years at Chelsea under Abramovich, and former Borussia Dortmund and Paris Saint-Germain coach Thomas Tuchel is set to arrive in London this week as Lampard’s replacement.
+The German could attend Wednesday’s match against Wolverhampton using a slight English pandemic allowance for workers flying into an elite sports environment to avoid full quarantine — if he tests negative for the coronavirus.

 What Lampard’s status at the club did afford him was a public statement of explanation from the Russian billionaire, for whom he helped to win so many trophies as a player.